CurtisALee/npm-references/npm-references.md

 This will make sure to install the package to your project in a `node_modules` folder, but also `--save` it to the `package.json` file you created.

 If required, you can save dependencies for development purposes only, using `--save-dev` in order to store the packages under `"devDependencies": {..}` instead.
-When someone downloads or clones your project, they can simple run `npm install` in the root folder in order to replicate your build environment and start using all of the packages.
+When someone downloads or clones your project, they can simply run `npm install` in the root folder in order to replicate your build environment and start using all of the packages.

 ```
 "devDependencies": {